kmacman/kmacman.github.io/index.md

 ---
 ### Sentiment Analysis of Student Doctor Network Specialty Forums from Inception through 2023

-To see how sentiment of various specialties has changed over time, I scraped every forum post from the Student Doctor Network subspecialty boards using BeautifulSoup.
+To see how sentiment of various specialties has changed over time, I scraped forum posts from the Student Doctor Network subspecialty boards using BeautifulSoup.
 I then analyzed the sentiment of each post using a HuggingFace Transformer.

 Here are the results for each specialty, averaged by year, rendered using D3Blocks: